Sacks Scholars

 The Sacks Seminars

-The Sacks Seminars (launching in autumn 2025) are designed to ensure that Rabbi Sacks’ ideas continue to enrich the intellectual and moral life of Cambridge.
-Open to students across the University of Cambridge, the four-part series will examine the late Chief Rabbi’s thought through multiple lenses: political philosophy, ethical philosophy, and Jewish mystical thought.
+The Sacks Seminars (launched in autumn 2025) were designed to ensure that Rabbi Sacks’ ideas continue to enrich the intellectual and moral life of Cambridge.
+Open to students across the University of Cambridge, the four-part series examined the late Chief Rabbi’s thought through multiple lenses: political philosophy, ethical philosophy, and Jewish mystical thought.
+Conceived by Rabbi Dr Reuven Leigh

 Sig v'Siach: The Hebrew podcast